joxeankoret/idamagicstrings/README.md

  * Source code tree: Just a tree widget showing file names and, inside each one, the functions or references to the source file.
  * Source code files: A list (or chooser in the IDA's language) with source code filenames to function addresses and names.

+## Screenshots

+Here are some basic screenshots of this IDA Python script functionality:

 ## License

 The plugin is licensed under the GNU GPL v3.